-From speaking to a handful of the characters who were involved in BEARR’s creation or working in healthcare in the region at the time, the organisation’s infancy seems to have been characterised by remarkable resourcefulness and adaptability, at times by slight organised chaos, but above of all by compassion for those facing hardship.
-The healthcare and social welfare sectors were badly affected by the economic turmoil resulting from radical but only partial reforms, including a private sector in its infancy, the absence of a tax system and so on.
-It was a shared sense of urgency and goodwill in the face of this turmoil that brought together BEARR’s future supporters and trustees from a diverse range of backgrounds including the charity sector, diplomacy, business, and law.
-Some, including current trustees Nicola Ramsden and Marcia Levy, were already based in Moscow in the early 1990s, where Marcia Levy chaired an advisory committee.
-Others, including current patron Ellen Dahrendorf, Valerie Solti and Theresa Tollemache, assisted from London by forming a board, organising the official launch of The BEARR Trust, and fundraising from a London-based office base donated by De Beers.
+It was this goodwill, and a shared sense of urgency in the face of the economic and social turmoil that followed the collapse of the Soviet Union, which brought BEARR’s future supporters together from a diverse range of backgrounds – the charity sector, diplomatic, legal.
+Some, including current trustees Nicola Ramsden and Marcia Levy, were already based in Moscow in the early 1990s, where Marcia chaired an advisory committee.
+Others, including current patron Ellen Dahrendorf, assisted from London by forming a board, organising the official launch of The BEARR Trust, and fundraising from a London-based office base donated by De Beers.

-These problems had been intensified by recent events such as the Chernobyl disaster in April 1986; the Armenian earthquake of 1988, and the collision of two trains in Russia in the summer of 1991 which left many children badly injured and burned.
-Following these incidents, experts from the West were officially allowed to enter hospitals, and in due course a specialist in healing cleft palates would be the first medical practitioner brought from the UK to train others to help children affected in this way by Chernobyl.
+The healthcare plight she witnessed had been intensified by recent events, including the Chernobyl disaster in 1986; the Armenian earthquake of 1988, and the collision of two trains in Russia in the summer of 1991, which left many children badly injured and burned.
+Following these tragedies, experts from the West were officially allowed to enter hospitals, and in due course a specialist in healing cleft palates would be the first medical practitioner brought from the UK, through BEARR, to train others to help children affected in this way by Chernobyl.

-In 1991 the sudden break-up of the Soviet Union disrupted manufacturing and distribution, leading to dangerous shortages of sutures, painkillers, and other basic medical supplies.
-Jill Braithwaite had brought together a small group of women she knew, including Susan Richards and Maria Fairweather, all of whom had a passionate interest in Russia and the region.
+Alongside these developments, the sudden break-up of the Soviet Union in 1991 disrupted manufacturing and distribution, and there ensued dangerous shortages of sutures, painkillers, and other basic medical supplies.
+Jill brought together a small group of women she knew, including Susan Richards and Maria Fairweather, united by a passionate interest in Russia and the region.
 Together they informally set up the organisation in 1991, and The BEARR (British Emergency Action in Russia and the Republics) Trust began its existence by coordinating the delivery of lorry-loads of humanitarian supplies to those in need, especially those with babies or children.
-Other names had been suggested for the organisation, including ‘Bridge’ and ‘Pheonix’.
-But after Theresa Tollemache lent her Anthony Burgess’s ‘Honey for Bears’, Jill Braithwaite had the idea of a name that would play with the local symbolism of the bear.
+Other names had been suggested for the organisation, including ‘Bridge’ and ‘Phoenix’.
+But after Theresa Tollemache, who helped to set up BEARR’s London Office, lent her Anthony Burgess’s ‘Honey for Bears’, Jill settled on a name playing with the animal’s national symbolism.

-Jill Braithwaite’s concerns would later shape BEARR’s focus as she sought to create an organisation that would continue healthcare work after her time in Moscow came to an end.
-The continued provision of emergency supplies was not sustainable in the long term.
-Even in those chaotic times local groups were already forming to distribute aid and to provide social support to the more vulnerable members of society – those with disabilities and chronic diseases, as well as to older people.
-BEARR soon moved its attentions to support these nascent charitable organisations.
-As immediate demands lessened, BEARR’s focus shifted towards facilitating the exchange of expertise between the West and the former Soviet Union and supporting a burgeoning network of health and welfare civil society organisations across the region.
-BEARR was formally constituted as a trust in April 1992 and a registered charity on 18 May 1992, with Sir Norman Wooding as the first Chairman.
+Provision of emergency supplies was not sustainable in the long term.
+Even in those chaotic times, local groups were already assembling to distribute aid and provide social support to the more vulnerable members of society – those with disabilities and chronic diseases, as well as older people.
+BEARR soon shifted its attentions to supporting these fledgling charitable organisations.
+As immediate demands lessened, it focused on facilitating the exchange of expertise between the West and the former Soviet Union.
+It was around this time that BEARR was formally constituted as a trust and a registered charity on 18 May 1992, with Sir Norman Wooding as its first Chairman.

-“There were no charities as such in the Soviet Union; it was a new concept in the nineties.
-When the Soviet Union collapsed, there were lots of people who felt there was money to be made from running a charity, and this blackened many other Russians’ impression of charities as a whole.
+“There were no charities as such in the Soviet Union.
+When it collapsed, there were lots of people who felt there was money to be made from running a charity, and this blackened many other Russians’ impression of the charitable sector as a whole.
 Life was very hard, so there was no real drive to help with volunteering.
 Locals could not understand why foreigners would come over and ostensibly want to help them.”

-Myra Green was the director of BEARR’s London office from 1996 until 2000.
-She had a background in development work and had been Overseas Director with Voluntary Service Overseas.
-She helped BEARR to secure funds from the British Know-How Fund, from the EU’s TACIS [Technical Assistance to the Commonwealth of Independent States] programme, and from USAID, among others.
-The money secured from these government and international donors funded the development of training packages designed by experts in the UK, which could be sent to more rural areas and easily adapted to meet local needs.
-Myra describes how people were impressed by BEARR’s very practical approach:
+Myra Green helped BEARR to secure funds from the British Know-How Fund, from the EU’s TACIS [Technical Assistance to the Commonwealth of Independent States] programme, and from USAID, among others.
+The money secured from these government and international donors funded the development of training packages by experts in the UK, which could be sent to more rural areas and easily adapted to meet local needs.
+Myra how BEARR’s very practical approach stood out:

 “These tailored packages demonstrated the impact that could be made to improve many people’s lives through simple changes, without spending a fortune”.

-Throughout the 1990s, BEARR continued to build networks and encourage the exchange of expertise between British and organisations in the former Soviet Union.
-Projects included translating and publishing practical guides, such as the ‘Hospice and Palliative Care Handbook’ and WHO’s ‘Practical Guide to the Rehabilitation of Children with Cerebral Palsy’ in 1994.
+Other projects included translating practical guides into Russian, such as the ‘Hospice and Palliative Care Handbook’ and WHO’s ‘Practical Guide to the Rehabilitation of Children with Cerebral Palsy’ in 1994.

-Although BEARR’s early supporters may have been working things out as they went along, their efforts reaped real and ongoing results.
+Although BEARR’s early supporters may have been working things out as they went along, their efforts reaped meaningful, long-term results.
 Megan reflects on how they contributed to the gradual development of a social care system in Russia, which did not yet exist as a concept beyond “home helpers” delivering food to those with limited mobility: